CALL US TODAY!

 • Physical therapy stretches

-• Doing high impact exercise on softer surfaces instead of concrete
+• Doing high impact exercises on softer surfaces instead of concrete

 If none of this works, a doctor may recommend a fasciotomy.